 8's must rotate: People frequently think that rotating shifts are a "choice" as opposed to a necessity.
 This is almost never the case.
 Shift workers will choose fixed shifts over rotating shifts by a margin of 9 to 1.
 However, if you have 8-hour shifts, you will be rotating.
 Why is this?
 Think about it this way - In a continuous operation, there are 4 crews but only three daily 8-hour shifts.
 If one crew is assigned to days and one is assigned to afternoons and the other is assigned to nights; then where does the 4th crew go?
 The answer is that this crew would rotate quickly between all of the shifts as the crews take different days off.

 There is a way to make 8's work as "fixed" shifts, however, there are some significant complications that you will have to live with.
 Instead of having 4 crews, use three crews each of which is overstaffed.

 For example: Suppose you need three people to show up.
 Instead of having four crews of three people (a total of 12 people) you will have three crews of four people (also a total of 12).
 Since a crew has four people and you only need three, every day, one of the four get a day off.
 To ensure that every combination of 3 gives you the skills you need, cross-training will be required.
 Also, this only works if the required crew size is a multiple of 3.
 If you need 17 to show up, then the 8-hour fixed will not work (however, 18 works and so does 24 as well as any other multiple of 3).
 Supervisor scheduling will no longer be able to match the crews they supervise since they will need days off to which means someone will have to cover for them.

 I know this sounds complicated so give us a call if you need more detail.

-As you may have noticed, I tried to minimized the amount of "math" behind the various issues.
+As you may have noticed, I tried to minimize the amount of "math" behind the various issues.
 However, this does not mean the math is not available to you.
-Give us a call at (435) 200-5566 if you would like further clarification.